FrancescoAlosa/francescoalosa.github.io/_pages/about.md

-Hi!
 I am a postdoctoral researcher in economics at University Paris Dauphine-PSL and a member of the Uppsala Center for Fiscal Studies (UCFS).

 I am joining the University of Lisbon-ISEG as an Assistant Professor (non-tenure track) in September 2025.

-My main area of research is **Public Economics**, both from a theoretical and empirical perspective.
-My theoretical research looks at optimal public good provision and capital income taxation.
-My empirical research examines how taxpayers respond to the incentives of the tax system.
+**Research areas**: Public Economics and Labour economics, both from a theoretical and empirical perspective

 Link to my [**Job Market Paper**][Turnover Elasticity]

 [Turnover Elasticity]:{{ site.baseurl }}{% link assets/JMP_ALOSA.pdf %}

+Contact details:

+University of Paris Dauphine-PSL
+Pl. du Maréchal de Lattre de Tassigny, 75016 Paris
-Email: francesco.alosa@dauphine.psl.eu - francesco.alosa2@unibo.it
+Email: francesco.alosa@dauphine.psl.eu